StructuralGenomicsConsortium/CNP13_RBBP4_Pf_ortho/README.md

 People involved in this CNP:
 Prof. Matthew Todd, UCL, Head of Chemistry Networks at the SGC @mattodd

 Dr. Levon Halabelian, UoT, SGC Toronto

 peter loppnau, Protein Production, UoT, SGC Toronto

-ohsen Alamoudi, UCL, PhD candidate in School of Pharmacy
+Mohsen Alamoudi, UCL, PhD candidate in School of Pharmacy

 You can see other contributors in the Issues (tab above).